ConsultingMD/homebrew-ih-public/README.md

 >
 > If you have an M1, please reach out to Steve Ruble on Slack or Zulip.

+### What will the onboarding script (ih-setup) do to my machine?

+The  script will start by creating an `.ih` folder in your `$HOME` and adding a line to `.zshrc` and `.bashrc` to source the `.ih/augment.sh` file into your shell.
+This is the entry point for all IH modifications of your shell; if you want to disable those modifications just remove that line.

+`augment.sh` will source some additional files, first from `.ih/default` and then `.ih/custom`.
+The files in `.ih/default` wire up various functions and tools which are needed in IH engineering workflows, and also set some sane defaults for your shell.
+You shouldn't edit those files; they will be overwritten whenever the ih-core formula is updated.
+The files in `.ih/custom` folder are initialized with some environment variables but you can modify them to suit your needs.
+If you don't already have a pattern for organizing your shell customizations consider using the `.ih/custom` folder as a place for them.
+In particular, if you don't like the effects of the `.ih/default` scripts, `.ih/custom` is a good place to override them.

 ## Working in this repo

 ## Overview